shshakib/Optimization-Diet-Problem/README.md

 # Optimization-Diet-Problem

 The diet problem is one of the first large-scale optimization problems to be studied in practice.
-Back in the 1930’s and 40’s, the Army wanted to meet the nutritional requirements of its soldiers while minimizing the cost
+Back in the 1930’s and 40’s, the Army wanted to meet the nutritional requirements of its soldiers while minimizing the cost.

 15-2-1.
 An optimization model (a linear program) to find the cheapest diet that satisfies the maximum and minimum daily nutrition constraints using PuLP.